deeakpan/springfield/MARKETPLACE_INTEGRATION.md

 # Marketplace Contract Integration

-This document explains the marketplace contract integration that has been added to the Springfield project.
+This document explains the marketplace contract integration that has been added to the Springfield project

 ## Overview